Arab European League: Antisemitism

 It is not the Jewish people that should be wiped out, and it is not the buildings and the houses and the schools that the settlers built, but it is the institutional frame that is represented by that Zionist entity "Israel" and its founding Ideology: Zionism.
 Wiping out Zionism from Palestine and establishing one Palestinian democratic state on all the territories of historical Palestine is the only solution that will guarantee peace for all, in equality.
 It is the only way to build a future together and to turn the bloody page that was opened when Zionism was introduced by western colonialism into the heart of the Arab nation.
 And, above all, it is the only position any democrat can have if he is to be consistent with himself.
 Just like abolishing the racist and segregationist South Africa was the only acceptable position.
 Saying that Zionism and the state built by it and with it as leitmotiv should be wiped out from the map is, regardless of the nuances, the only morally defendable position.

-In February 2006, AEL posted anti-Semitic cartoons on its website.
+In February 2006, AEL posted antisemitic cartoons on its website.
 In late September 2005, the Danish newspaper Jyllands-Posten published several controversial Muhammad cartoons in which the Islamic prophet Muhammad was associated with terrorism.
 After Belgian and Dutch newspapers republished the cartoons and politicians defended the publication with the argument of free speech, both denouncing the protests of Muslims and the AEL, the AEL issued statements and posted cartoons on the subject of Holocaust denial on its web pages using the same argument of "free speech" and denouncing official protests against them in return.
 The cartoons were called antisemitic and negationist by De Standaard, a Belgian newspaper.
 A Dutch pro-Israel organization "Center for Information and Documentation Israel" (CIDI) filed a formal complaint in Amsterdam against the AEL following the publication of the cartoons.

 In January 2009, the AEL was reported to be the driving force behind Anti-Jewish violence during anti-Israel protests in Antwerp.

 On August 19, 2010, shortly before its liquidation, the organisation was fined by a Dutch appeals court 2,500 euros ($3,200) for publishing a cartoon which suggested the Holocaust was made up or exaggerated by Jews.